pawiromitchel/pawiromitchel.com/docs/general/getting-a-remote-job.md

 ---
-title: How to get a remote job
+title: Scoring a remote job
 description: Companies are transitioning more and more to remote work, which is the way to go.
 ---

-# How to get a remote job
+# Scoring a remote job

 Working from home has become the standard for most developers so getting a remote job is crucial.
-Nobody likes working in an office anymore lol
+Nobody likes working in an office anymore lol.
 There are so many places where you can sign up, create a profile and start searching for gigs or applying for jobs.

 Before applying to jobs, please put some work into your online profile and CV.